azaho/btbench/README.md

 - `btbench_process_subject_trial_df.py` - script for processing the subject trial metadata
 - `btbench_process_speech_selectivity.py` - script for processing the electrode speech selectivity data
 - `btbench_datasets.py` - script that defines the BrainTreebankSubjectTrialBenchmarkDataset class, which contains the features/labels for a single subject and trial
-- `btbench_train_test_splits.py` - script that defines the train/test splits for the benchmark, for each of the 4 train/test split types (SS-ST, SS-DT, DS-ST, DS-DT)
+- `btbench_train_test_splits.py` - script that defines the train/test splits for the benchmark, for each of the 4 train/test split types (SS-SM, SS-DM, DS-SM, DS-DM)
 - `eval_single_run.py` - script for training and evaluating a simple linear model (optionally, after taking a spectrogram of the data) on a given subject and trial, and task
 - `braintreebank/` - directory for the braintreebank dataset
 - `braintreebank_download_extract.py` - script for downloading and extracting the braintreebank dataset